 5. Align the inner hook of the spiral spring with the notch in the reel spacer.

 6. Install the ratchets making sure the ends are properly oriented on the reel.

-7. Install the spacer, spring, and the ratchet guide making sure the ratchet pins engage the guide.
+7. Install the spacer, spring, and the ratchet guide www.making weer plant at closup ins engage the guide.